xnau/xnau-updates/readme.txt

 5. The plugin will install itself.
 Click on "activate" to activate the plugin

 == Changelog ==

+= 1.7 =
+* now able to check and update xnau plugins while they are inactive

 = 1.6 =
 * updated the update checker library to version 5.6